LeeAnnEditor/o365hq/services/Domain Services and Active Directory Roles Migration.md

 3. Coordinate any outside vendor resources and schedules
 4. Provide administrative access to the Active Directory domain and servers
-5. Configure all network equipment such as load balancers, routers, firewalls, and switches
+5. Configure all network equipment, such as load balancers, routers, firewalls, and switches
 6. Review and approve engagement deliverables in a timely manner